CasperWong-jpg/Chess/README.txt

 1. Open main.py file
   – I would recommend using VSCode and installing the Python extension by Microsoft within the software

-2. Change line 16 of main.py so that you provide the path from current terminal directory to the "Chess" folder
+2. Change line 16 of main.py so that you provide the path from current terminal directory to the "Chess-main" folder

 3. Run main.py and enjoy!